kunleihe/omscs-cs6250-exam-notes/lesson2.md

 - What is Go-back-N?
     - ![Go-bacn-N](images/lesson2_go_back_n.png)
     - Go-back-N allows the sender to transmit multiple segments without waiting for an ACK for each one.
 It works as follows:
-        - The sender cen send up to N unacknowledged segments, where N is the window size.
+        - The sender can send up to N unacknowledged segments, where N is the window size.
         - The receiver only sends an `ACK` for the most recently received, in-order packet.
 If a segment is received out of order (for example, segment 8 arrives before segment 7), the receiver will discard the out-of-order segment (8) and continue to send an ACK for the last correctly received in-order segment (6).
         - If the sender either times out or receives a duplicated ACK, it assumes the packet and all susequent segments were lost.
         - The sender then retransmits all packaets starting from the missing one.
+        - *Note*: In Go-back-N, `ACK` tells the sender the last thing it received correctly
 - What is selective ACKing?
     - Selective ACKing is a mechanism used to improve efficiency by having the sender retransmit **only the sgements that are suspected to be lost** instead of all the subsequent segments (as in the case of Go-back-N).
 It reduces unncessary transmission.
 It works as follows:
         - The receiver acknowledges a correctly received segment even if it arrives out of order.
 The out-of-order segments are **buffered** by the receiver.